Inside the Pain That Plagued Avicii

 "The next stage will be all about my love of making music to you guys.
 It is the beginning of something new.
 Hope you'll enjoy it as much as I do."

-A two-time Grammy nominee, Avicii was most known among the Top 40 set for his hit pop collaborations, such as "Wake Me Up" with Aloe Blac, Coldplay's "A Sky Full of Stars" and, most recently, "Lonely Together" with Rita Ora.
+Avicii was most known among the Top 40 set for his hit pop collaborations, such as "Wake Me Up" with Aloe Blacc, Coldplay's "A Sky Full of Stars" and, most recently, "Lonely Together" with Rita Ora.
 But he was a prolific songwriter and producer and, at one point, a tireless DJ whose output was vast—and, inevitably, more of it is about to be discovered by the masses in the wake of his death.

 He was a kid when he got started, signing his first contract when he was barely 18, and it was off to the races.
 He cited 2011's "Levels" (or "LE7ELS") as a game-changer as far as his level of recognition went.
 But while he barely had time to catch his breath as his name joined a select few from the EDM world to achieve mainstream, global stardom, the lifestyle soon caught up with him.